Like anything else powered by software and perpetually tethered to the internet, connected cars are susceptible to cyberattacks.

 Protect your wallet with CarShield

-The holidays are almost here, and none of us can afford expensive car repairs.
 Starting at only $99 a month, CarShield offers customizable and flexible payment plans with no long-term contracts.
 CarShield has helped over 1 million customers.
 It’s America’s No. 1 auto protection company, for good reason.

 It’s also different from your auto insurance policy.
 In general, auto insurance covers collision or accidental damage to your vehicle.
-A CarShield service contract covers the mechanical parts of your vehicle.
+A CarShield service contract covers the mechanical parts of your car.
 Your engine, transmission and other vital parts are protected anytime they break down or malfunction.

 Save even more for being a listener of Kim’s show!
 Call CarShield at 800-CAR-6000 and mention code KIM or visit CarShield.com/Kim and use code KIM to save 10%!